-In addition to our Medicaid clientele, about 26% of For All Seasons service users benefit from the agency's financial hardship policy, which allows for no-cost or reduced-cost services for those who are uninsured or underinsured.
+In addition to our Medicaid clientele, about 26% of our service users benefit from our financial hardship policy, which allows for no-cost or reduced-cost services.
 This policy is specifically designed to assist individuals and families who may not qualify for Medicaid but whose income levels and family size meet the federal guidelines for LMI status.
 Like with Medicaid, eligibility for this program is documented through a formal application process that records family size and income.